Brian-1150/CRM/README.md

 ## Highlights

 * Calendar view color coordinated based on employee and type of event
-* Event dates can be edited direction in calendar view by with drag/drop feature
+* Event dates can be edited directly in calendar view by with drag/drop feature
 * Search and sort list view for customers

 ## Upcoming Features